-Using a depth finder can help you avoid wasting time and effort in the wrong location and lets you enjoy a fruitful day instead of going empty-handed back home.
+Using a depth finder can help you avoid wasting time and effort in the wrong location.
+It lets you enjoy a fruitful day instead of going empty-handed back home.

 We advise beginners to either jig or troll while fishing for lake trout.